Being a person of character means living with integrity.

 Over time, your efforts will produce a cumulative effect reflected in your character.

 6. Who could I have served better this week?

 The term servant leader is tossed about fairly haphazardly these days.

-Most leaders want to be seen as a servant that will care for the lives and needs of those that work with and for them.
+Most leaders want to be seen as servants who care for the lives and needs of those who work with and for them.

 But did we give them all that we could have?